 (iv) An indication of the modalities foreseen for accessing the samples or results of the utilization referred to in subparagraphs (i) and (iii).

-b) original samples of the marine genetic resources subject to the utilization within their jurisdiction, where available, are deposited in publicly accessible biorepositories, gene banks or other collections, taking into account current international practice in these fields; and
+(b) original samples of the marine genetic resources subject to the utilization within their jurisdiction, where available, are deposited in publicly accessible biorepositories, gene banks or other collections, taking into account current international practice in these fields; and

-(c) The results of the utilization undertaken, including environmental meta-data, taxonomic information and any digital sequence information, are deposited in a publicly accessible repository or database, taking into account current international practice in these fields.
+(c) The results of the utilization undertaken, including environmental meta-data, taxonomic information and any genetic sequence data, are deposited in a publicly accessible repository or database, taking into account current international practice in these fields.

 5. The information described in paragraph (4)(a) shall be transmitted to the clearing-house mechanism and the samples and results described in paragraph (4)(b) and (c) shall be deposited as soon as they become available and: